biodata-fun/course_material/master_in_plant_genomics_2020/STUDENT_GUIDE_ALN.md

 * Print the base coverage per position

-For this we can use `samtools mpileup`.
+For this, we can use `samtools mpileup`.
 The output of this command is explained [here](http://www.htslib.org/doc/samtools-mpileup.html).
-You can `samtools mpileup` by doing:
+You can run `samtools mpileup` by doing:

         m_jan2020@mjan2020VirtualBox:~$ samtools mpileup -f /home/m_jan2020/course/reference/Oryza_sativa.IRGSP-1.0.dna.toplevel.chr10.fa SAMEA2569438.chr10.sorted.bam |less

-Now, let's try a combination of commands that is more complex to print all positions having a coverage >=10:
+Now let's try a command combination that is more complex to print all positions having a coverage >=10:

         m_jan2020@mjan2020VirtualBox:~$ samtools mpileup -f /home/m_jan2020/course/reference/Oryza_sativa.IRGSP-1.0.dna.toplevel.chr10.fa SAMEA2569438.chr10.sorted.bam | awk '{if ($4>=20) print}' | less